Trauma Team: Reception

 Japanese magazine Famitsu praised the additional gameplay modes and motion comic style, though one reviewer found the switching between screens in some modes disorienting.
 1Up.coms Ray Barnholt enjoyed his time with Trauma Team, and said he would enjoy a sequel if one were developed.
 Chris Schilling of Eurogamer lauded the new direction the game had taken, saying it was a refreshing change for the series.
 G4s Alexandra Hall called it "a decent game that's held back by its weaker elements" in story and gameplay pacing.
 Brian Vore of Game Informer enjoyed the greater realism and added modes compared to earlier entries.
 GamePros Stewart Shearer disliked the stories and faulted the gameplay for uneven difficulty, but overall found it an enjoyable addition to the series.

 Chris Watters of GameSpot summarised the game with an overall positive view: "Though the characters and the activities have their flaws, the whole comes together impressively, making Trauma Team a great bet no matter what your specialty is."
 GamesRadars Andrew Hayward noted a lack of tension and faulted the forensic and endoscopy gameplay, but overall found the game enjoyable and praised its narrative and graphics over previous entries.
 GameTrailers enjoyed the ability to switch between gameplay modes, and praised the title as a positive step forward for the series.
 Ryan Clements, reviewing for IGN, most enjoyed the surgery and emergency sections, but felt that the overall gameplay experience was mixed due to uneven implementation and pacing.
 Nintendo World Reports Neal Ronaghan called it the most accessible title in the Trauma Center series to date, praising its gameplay and calling it one of the best titles released for the Wii.
+Video Game Music Online writer Chris Greening believed that the Trauma Team soundtrack was the best in the series, praising the composers for creating memorable songs in a soundtrack larger than prior entries.
+He was critical of the soundtrack for being occasionally repetitious, but felt that these downsides did not outweigh the upsides.